zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Romanticism is about passion, the authentic commitment, not a gift of reason.
 What we do when we are free, and what we do to be free.
 In play, we discover our authentic self.
 Go through a world of wonder, wondering.

+### Hegel and history

+Classicicism and romanticism world views.

+Born 1770, geared for unexciting theological studies.
+German romantic idealism.
+Defender of freedom, rejecton of the past.
+German ideology being influenced by the French revolution.

+**The Phenomenology of Spirit (Mind)**
+His mission: _"the systematic development of truth in scientific form can alone be the true shape in which truth exists.
+To help to bring philosophy nearer to the form of science – that goal where it can lay aside the name of love of knowledge and be actual knowledge – that is what I have set before me."_

+Hegel acknowledges Descartes to be the thinker who revived the very foundation on which philosophy is based: knowledge in all its forms is but the unity of thought and being.
+Universal doubt as an absolute beginning.
+Make abolition of all determinations the first condition of philosophy.

+Rejection of mechanistic sciences.
+Hegel admires Newton's work, but also thinks Newtonian science makes Locke's philosophy nearly official: the pursuit of perceptual modes of knowledge, and shunning of deep metaphysical considerations are product of Newtonian science mode of thinking.
+Physics, beware of metaphysics; science, beware of thought.

+Thoughtless application of thought itself may confuse us that we have witnessed reality as such, when in reality we merely recovered the product of a method.
+The true is the whole, and there are no parts of truth.
+Hegel also claims science doesn't actually explain anything: they describe what is, but not why things are the way they are.

+Hegel (Fichte)'s triad **thesis, antithesis, synthesis**.
+(Dialectical method of Hegel, first idea, second idea that rejects the first, and third idea that reconciles both).
+Progress through conflict, reality arising through opposing tendencies.
+Freedom arises from such conflicts: in the attempt to constrain yourself, you become conscious of your freedom.
+Ultimate reality is that of idea.
+The starting point of philosophy being the transcendental ego.

+Explanations based on causes vs explanations based on reason.

+Romanticism contains nothing if not the idea of struggle, which produces newer and ultimately better forms of thought.

+History.
+Are we to assume these are accidental set of occurrences, or does it patently point to a plan or a scheme of some kind?
+Progressive development of an evolutionary nature.
+There is reason in human history. **Reason in History**.
+History is a creation by reason.
+The Absolute idea is the identity of the theoretical and practical idea.
+All else is error, confusion, caprice, transitoriness.
+The Absolute idea itself is being, all-knowing, truth.

+Hegel's political philosophy, _"the state is the realization of the ethical idea, the true state is the ethical whole and the realization of freedom.
+The state is the march of the God through the world."_

+Fichte, German nationalism, preserve German cultural ideology in the face of the French challenge.
+Moral development of the human race.
+The stage of perfected sinfulness, acting for the sheer sake of expressing freedom against any ground of constraint, opposition or coercion.
+Only when one abandons individuality, which is materiality itself, can there be an eternal life.